-- 1. Where the creation of new Infrastructure or the modification of existing Infrastructure by or on behalf of any Network Support Infrastructure Owner amounts to Civil Works ("New Infrastructure"), the License to create the New Infrastructure shall be conditional upon the incorporation into the New Infrastructure of Network Support Infrastructure capable of supporting components of Communications Networks in accordance with a Minimum Network Specification Notice ("MNSN") issued by the Manager. - 2.
+- 1. Where the creation of new Infrastructure or the modification of existing Infrastructure by or on behalf of any Network Support Infrastructure Owner amounts to Civil Works ("New Infrastructure"), the License to create the New Infrastructure shall be conditional upon the incorporation into the New Infrastructure of Network Support Infrastructure, including without limitation, poles, Ducts and Conduits, capable of supporting components of Communications Networks in accordance with a Minimum Network Specification Notice ("MNSN") issued by the Manager. - 2.
 Any MNSN issued by the Manager shall be objective, transparent and proportionate and shall contain a minimum of the following information, arrived at in accordance with industry best practices: - 2.1.
 Technical specifications including, without limitation: - 2.1.1.Network capacity, which shall be determined by taking into account the projected growth in demand for Communications Networks over a 20-year period, which projection shall be determined by the Manager each year in consultation with industry experts and made publicly available; - 2.1.2.
 The proposed network architecture including, without limitation, network depth, construction and related facilities including inspection chambers, man holes, pull tapes and general access and maintenance facilities. - 2.2.
 Formulas for the basis of compensation for the Network Support Infrastructure Owner for complying with the MNSN including identification of the source of the funding for the MNSN. - 2.3.
-Terms and conditions of access, including information access, and transparent, non-discriminatory cost based pricing formulas, for Communications Providers wishing to contribute Network Support Infrastructure to or access the new Network Support Infrastructure created in accordance with the MNSN. - 3.
+Terms and conditions of access, including information access and transparent, non-discriminatory cost based pricing formulas, for Communications Providers wishing to access the new Network Support Infrastructure created in accordance with the MNSN. - 3.
 The Manager shall add any MNSNs to the NSIR set out in Article 3 and all registered users of the NSIR shall be advised of the MNSN within 10 working days of the issue of any MNSN.
-Parties interested in financing part or all of the Network Support Infrastructure requiredby the MNSN or wishing to add their own Network Support Infrastructure as part of the same Civil Works will be invited to apply to the relevant Network Support Infrastructure Owner subject to the terms of Article 2.3 of this Article.
+Parties interested in financing part or all of the communications capacity created by the MNSN will be invited to apply to the relevant Network Support Infrastructure Owner subject to the terms of Article 2.3 of this Article.

-- 4. The Manager may, for transparent and non-discriminatory reasons, make exceptions to the requirements of this Article for reasons including, but not limited to, national security, public health and safety or the insignificance of the scope, duration or relative value of the proposed Civil Works. - 5.
+- 4. The Manager may, for transparent and non-discriminatory reasons, make exceptions to the requirements of this Article for reasons including, but not limited to, national security, public health and safety or the insignificance of the scope, duration or value of the proposed Civil Works. - 5.
 Where the Manager decides that no MNSN shall be issued, it may still, at its discretion, publish the details of the proposed Civil Works on the NSIR and invite interested parties to contact the relevant Network Support Infrastructure Owner with a view to discussing implementing components of Communications Networks. - 6.
 The Manager shall maintain, as part of the NSIR, a Register of Civil Works. - 6.1.
 Civil Works that are to be conducted by or on behalf of Network Support Infrastructure Owners shall be registered with the NSIR at least 45 working days before the first related License Application is made for such Civil Works.
 Registrations shall be in electronic format using the Civil Works Registration ("CWR") form, the format of which shall be determined by the Manager.
 The CWR shall include at least the same information as is required for License Applications including without limitation: